 - 2. In the Type field, select Management station. - 3.
-Enter the host name or TCP/IP address of the management station computer. - 4.
-Enter the management station user name and password, as they were defined during the ServeRAID Manager installation.
-(See step 5 on page 2.) - 5.
-Select Save user name/password. - 6.
+Enter the host name or TCP/IP address of the management-station computer. - 4.
+Enter the management-station user name and password created during the ServeRAID Manager installation.
+(See step 4 on page 2.) - Select Save user name/password. - 6.
 Click Connect.

-The management station agent is added.
+The management-station agent is added.

-Removing a management station agent
+Removing a management-station agent

-To remove a management station agent, complete the following steps:
+To remove a management-station agent, complete the following steps:

-- 1. In the Enterprise view, right-click Networked storage, select Remove management station; then, select the management station to be removed. - 2.
+- 1. In the "Enterprise view" pane, right-click Networked storage, and select Remove management station; then, select the management-station agent to be removed. - 2.
 Click Yes.

-The management station agent and all the network-managed storage devices associated with the management agent are removed.
+The management-station agent and all the network-managed storage devices that are associated with the management-station agent are removed.